AltayCanOzsan/AltayCanOzsan/README.md

 ### Suh dudes 👋

-I'm Altay, 18 years old, and currently a student in Okan University, Turkey.
+I'm Altay, 18 years old, and currently a student in Istanbul Okan University, Turkey.

 My main field is game development.
 Right now i have my own projects going on, but i'm absolutely willing to participate in any game-development releated events and projects i can.